carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ## Step 2: Train classifiers

+Classification is a process when given some input we are try to predict an outcome by coming up with a rule that will guess this outcome.
+Tools that use classiffication to predict an outcome are classifiers.

 We are given a dropdown menu of some of the most frequently used classifiers in biology.
-In this workshop, we will be further talking about Decision Tree, Random Forest, Logistic Regression, and Neural Network. _Comment: Can we link to the episodes?_
+In this workshop, we will be further talking about [Decision Tree](https://gitter-lab.github.io/ml-bio-workshop/03-decision-trees/index.html), [Random Forests](https://gitter-lab.github.io/ml-bio-workshop/04-random-forests/index.html), [Logistic Regression](https://gitter-lab.github.io/ml-bio-workshop/05-log-regression/index.html), and [Neural Network](https://gitter-lab.github.io/ml-bio-workshop/07-neural-nets/index.html).

 > ## Play time
 >